INFINITE31/aniwrapper/README.md

 ### How to use

 This api has many endpoints and the wrapper uses them all.
-For example if you want to generate an 'hug' image use can use;
+For example if you want to generate an 'hug' image you can use;

 ```py
 from aniwrapper import anime